open-amt-cloud-toolkit/docs/docs/Local/installMPS.md

 **To start the RPS:**

 1. Open a new Terminal or Command Prompt and navigate to the `rps` directory inside the `open-amt-cloud-toolkit` directory.

-2. Start the RPS server.
+Start the RPS server.

     === "Linux"
         ``` bash
+        cd ../rps
         npm run devx
         ```

     === "Windows (Powershell)"
         ``` powershell
+        cd ..\rps
         npm run dev
         ```